TTC Green Initiatives

 A larger fleet will support an expanded streetcar network, bringing lower-carbon mobility choices into additional areas of the city through the development of new, more sustainable neighbourhoods.

 The TTC is evaluating battery-electric alternatives for Wheel-Trans vehicles by procuring and testing five all-electric Wheel-Trans buses.
 The vehicles are expected to be in service for testing in 2026.
-In preparation, electric charging infrastructure will be installed at the TTC’s Lakeshore Garage prior to vehicle deliveries.
-The goal is to have a fully electric Wheel-Trans fleet before 2040.
+The goal is to have a fully electric Wheel-Trans fleet before 2040, in alignment with TransformTO.

 Through this energy transition, our primary goal remains to provide a fully accessible vehicle that meets the needs of our customers.
 As such, the Advisory Committee on Accessible Transit (ACAT) will be a key evaluator for new electric Wheel-Trans buses.